jonnonz1/nz-statute-book/acts/public/2015/harmful-digital-communications-act-2015.md

   (a) the author’s name and a telephone phone number, a physical address, and an email address for the author; and (b) whether the author consents to personal information that identifies the author being released to the complainant; and (c) whether the author consents to the removal of the specific content.
-(5) An online content host must not disclose any personal information about the complainant or author under privacy principle 11(e)﻿(iv) in section 6 of the Privacy Act 1993, except by order of a District Court Judge or a High Court Judge made on an application under this subsection.
+(5) An online content host must not disclose any personal information about the complainant or author under information privacy principle 11(1)﻿(e)﻿(iv) set out in section 22 of the Privacy Act 2020, except by order of a District Court Judge or a High Court Judge made on an application under this subsection.
-(6) Nothing in subsection (5) affects the application of any other provision in the Privacy Act 1993.
+(6) Nothing in subsection (5) affects the application of any other provision in the Privacy Act 2020.
 (7) This section is subject to section 25(5).

 ### 25 Further provisions related to section 24